Federal Pell Grants

 Many private and civic organizations offer scholarships for a particular field of study or to students of a certain nationality, minority, or ethnic group.
 In addition, corporate employers frequently offer grants to dependents of employees.
 These scholarships are usually awarded to students as they are graduating from high school and going to college rather than to someone already enrolled in college.
 Information on these and other scholarships should be reviewed for eligibility requirements.
 Software programs and resource books are usually available in local libraries and may be helpful to families researching this type of funding.
 Visit our Scholarship Search section for advice on applying for scholarships and a list of online search sites.

-A parent tuition benefit payment will reduce the amount of the Hampshire Grant.
+A parent tuition benefit payment will reduce the amount of the Hampshire Grant by the amount of the tuition benefit.

 Students who have served in the military may be eligible for benefits under the G.I.
 Bill.
 Benefits may also be available to dependents of some deceased or permanently disabled veterans, if the death or disablement is service-related.
 Students can obtain more information from their local or regional veterans administration office.
 Hampshire College must certify a student's academic status before a student can receive any benefits.
 If a student receives a Hampshire award package and later receives VA benefits, the Hampshire grant is reduced by the amount of the VA educational benefit.

 NOTE: Awards from outside agencies are not credited to the student's Hampshire account until the College receives the funds.
-The account will be credited automatically when the College receives the award.
+The account will be credited when the College receives the award.
+Payments are not applied to the account until 10 days prior to the first day of classes.